Thai Culture and Traditions – What You Need to Know to Succeed in Thailand?

 Thailand has a strong belief in ghosts and spirits.
 Customarily, Thai people consult a fortune teller or a monk for an auspicious date before planning a wedding, buying a home, or test-driving a car.

-Conducting business in the Thai market, you should acknowledge and respect their beliefs to avoid any offence and misunderstanding.
+Conducting business in the Thai market, you should acknowledge and respect their beliefs to avoid any offence and misunderstandings.

 The Land of Festivals and Celebrations